There is something downright magical about celebrating Christmas in Europe.

 There are a near-infinite number of Europe Christmas itinerary ideas that would be festive and delightful, and we couldn’t possibly round all of them up here!

-We’ve crafted these sample trip ideas, though, to give you a good idea of what you can accomplish with around 10 days to 2 weeks to celebrate Christmas in Europe.
+We’ve crafted these sample vacation ideas, though, to give you a good idea of what you can accomplish with around 10 days to 2 weeks to celebrate Christmas in Europe.

 I struggled to narrow down these ideas, and could easily add another 15 Christmas itineraries to this list.